jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 operational semantics \[1\] where the meaning of the program is defined in terms of transition functions during program execution.

-We have known for a long time the use of `gotos` in imperative programming obscures the structure of the program and reduces the programmers ability to reason with their code.
+It has been known for a long time the use of `gotos` in imperative programming obscures the structure of the program and reduces the programmers ability to reason with their code.
 For the same reason `gotos` should be avoided, we should always use structured recursion